How to set up an ICO – Part 5: The Proceeds, ICO Tax & Structuring

-Liechtenstein, is a case similar to Switzerland.
-A jurisdiction with a high reputation in the sector, but that must qualify as a Private Asset Structure to minimize the ICO tax, otherwise may be subject to 12.5% income tax.
+Liechtenstein is a case similar to Switzerland.
+A jurisdiction with a high reputation in the sector, but that must qualify as a Private Asset Structure to minimize the ICO tax, otherwise may be subject to a 12.5% income tax.

 Panama, Mauritius or Labuan might be more suitable, their incorporation process and management is straightforward.
 These jurisdictions offer tax-free entities with minimal corporate compliance.

 Mauritius is another interesting jurisdiction.
 Its Board of Investment launched a Regulatory Sandbox License (RSL), in which blockchain startups can apply to be regulated.

 Although a Foundation is originally a construct of civil law, many common law jurisdictions have created legislation to allow the establishment of foundations such as Vanuatu, Bahamas, Barbados, Isle of Man, Jersey and Guernsey, among others, which might be suitable for your project.